thierrydumas/context_adaptive_neural_network_based_prediction/README.md

    ```sh
    python comparing_pnn_ipfcns_hevc_best_mode.py --all
    ```
+   After running Step 3, the mean prediction PSNRs and the success rate of the neural network for intra prediction in Tables I, II, III, IV, and V are stored in CSV files in the directory at "pnn/visualization/checking_predictions/".
 4. Freezing the graphs and the parameters of the neural networks to use them inside HEVC/H.265 in Step 5.
    ```sh
    python freezing_graph_pnn.py --all